Where Love Begins

-He stepped closer, and I swallowed hard as he slid a hand up my back.
+He stepped closer, and I swallowed hard around the lump in my throat as he slid a hand up my back.

-"She said I was an idiot and a coward for refusing to see what everyone else did."
+"She said I was an idiot and a coward for refusing to see what everyone else saw."

-My heart raced as he slid one of his hands up my back, cupping my neck in his palm.
-I looked at him, searching his face for understanding.
+My heart raced as he cupped my neck in his palm.
+I examined his face, searching for understanding.

 "I was angry and left to clear my head.
 But I found myself driving to your apartment.
 And I realized that you were the one I wanted to talk to.
 You were the one I wanted to see."